Ahn-Jeongmin/AIH_2023_2.github.io/README.md

-# Personality-Based Literature Analysis & Recommendation
+# Personality-Based Literature Analysis & Recommendation System

 This project focuses on analyzing and classifying literary characters based on the Myers-Briggs Personality Types (MBTI).
 The goal is to create a unique experience where users can interact with text, relate to characters based on their own personality type, and receive personalized recommendations for passages from classic English literature.